 Now that I am an adult, I still find this type of confection universally appealing – I mean, who doesn’t like a rich chocolate cake?
 For me, a great go-to dessert for guests is a flourless cake – similar to my grandmother’s – topped with a side of homemade whipped cream and fresh raspberries.
 And there’s the added bonus of it being a super quick and easy recipe, plus it is gluten free.

-Instead of just baking the cake in a traditional oven like grandma used to, I wanted to see what kind of results I would get baking it in a CVap Cook and Hold Oven.
+Instead of just baking the cake in a traditional oven like grandma used to, I wanted to see what kind of results I would get baking it in a CVap® Cook & Hold Oven.
 So I devised a challenge for myself in order to compare the two.

 I made a double batch of flourless chocolate cake and placed equal amounts of the batter in individual, fluted removable-bottom tart pans.
-I set the CVap at 160 +10 browning and the conventional oven at 350 degrees.
+I set the CVap at 160 +10 browning and the conventional oven at 350°F.

 The results were very interesting!
-The cake in the CVap baked in 16 minutes while the cake in the conventional oven took almost 20 minutes.
-More importantly, when I had three adults conduct a blind taste test, they all preferred the cake baked in CVap!
-Some of the comments about CVap Flourless cake were that it “had a chocolatier taste,” “the texture was lighter and smoother,” and “the top exterior top was more eye appealing.”
+The cake in the CVap oven baked in 16 minutes, while the cake in the conventional oven took almost 20 minutes.
+More importantly, when I had three adults conduct a blind taste test, they all preferred the cake baked in the CVap oven!
+Some of the comments about CVap flourless cake were that it “had a chocolatier taste,” “the texture was lighter and smoother,” and “the top exterior top was more eye appealing.”

-I found that the conventional cake rose and then dropped once out of the oven, and this is a normal occurrence with flourless chocolate cakes.
-What I liked with the CVap version was that the top had a better texture and the cake did not drop, giving it better eye appeal.
-It certainly makes a good case for baking in a CVap Cook and Hold Oven.
+I found that the conventional cake rose, and then dropped once out of the oven.
+This is a normal occurrence with flourless chocolate cakes.
+What I liked about the CVap version was that the top had a better texture and the cake did not drop, giving it better eye appeal.
+It certainly makes a good case for baking in a CVap Cook & Hold Oven.